MaddTheSane/Quake-Tools/QuakeEd/README.md

 About This Fork
 ===

-This is my attempt at updating QuakeEd to modern Mac OS X. This currently does not build.
+This is my attempt at updating QuakeEd to modern Mac OS X. This fork was run through the *OpenStepConversion* scripts provided by the OpenStep development tools, and will be further refined to run on Mac OS X. This currently does not build.

 Original Read-me
 ===